minou65/NMEA2000-DS1820/readme.md

 ### NMEA 2000 Settings

 #### Instance
 This should be unique at least on one device.
 May be best to have it unique over all devices sending this PGN.
-Depending on the number of sensors connected, between 1 and 4 instances are used
+Depending on the number of sensors connected, between 1 and 4 instances are used, starting with the number set here.

 #### SID
 Sequence identifier.
 In most cases you can use just 255 for SID.
 The sequence identifier field is used to tie different PGNs data together to same sampling or calculation time.